linearblade/m7BootStrap/docs/usage/TROUBLESHOOTING.md

   ```
 * Check that your repo server is online and accessible.
 * If symbolic names are used (e.g., `@resources.pkgname`), confirm your resolver is set up.
+* If your repo is not hosted on the same domain as the page loading it, configure the `net` instance to send appropriate credentials.
+See **m7Fetch** documentation for configuration.
+* If the retrieved package is incorrectly formatted JSON, check the console for parsing errors and fix the source package.
+* If your repo requires special considerations (e.g., credentials, HTTP method, POST data for API keys), configure the repo accordingly.
+See **Package & Repo Specifications**.
+* If you have multiple repos, they will be tried in order.
+Ensure all repos are properly configured and reachable.

 ---